-2014 Equity awards.
-During 2014, we granted the following equity awards to our named executive officers:
+2015 Equity awards.
+During 2015, we granted the following equity awards to our named executive officers:

-Name Performance-based restricted stock Performance- based stock options Time-based stock options
+Performance-based restricted Performance- based stock Time-based stock

+Name stock options options

-Ronald F. Clarke 250,000 850,000
+Ronald F. Clarke 50,000

-Eric R. Dey 1,600
+Eric R. Dey 1,270 44,000

-John S. Coughlin 54,600 128,500

-Todd W. House 25,600 44,000

-Armando Netto.
-40,933 45,000
+Andrew R. Blazye 1,270 44,000

+Armando Netto 1,270

+Gregory Secord 5,530 - 44,000

 Performance-based restricted stock grants.
 Certain of our performance-based restricted stock grants contain individual or business unit performance conditions.
 Such shares typically do not vest until these performance conditions have been satisfied.
-Performance conditions are generally set as stretch targets.
-Stretch targets are set so that approximately 25% of awarded performance-based restricted stock grants will be earned, based on individual or business unit performance conditions.
-In 2014, due to our exceptional performance, approximately 80% of stretch targets related to performance-based restricted stock grants were attained.
+For 2015, approximately 85% of stretch targets related to performance-based restricted stock grants were attained.
 The excess earning of these performance based restricted stock awards over the target is indicative of the performance of the Company during the same period.

 We also provide performance-based restricted stock grants based on Company-wide performance conditions.
 The compensation committee approved an annual program for granting of performance-based restricted stock grants based on the Company achieving adjusted earnings per share "EPS" targets.
 This program awarded each executive officer annual grants tied to Company-wide goals and helps align their interests and compensation with those of our stockholders.
 We refer to these awards as EPS grants.
 The Company has historically attained its performance goals and thus these EPS grants have historically vested at 100%.
-The EPS grants award program was reviewed in 2015 and approved by the compensation committee for continuance in 2015.
+The EPS grants award program was reviewed in 2016 and approved by the compensation committee for continuance in 2016.

 Performance-based stock option grants.
 We also provide performance-based stock option grants based on Company-wide performance conditions.
 The compensation committee approved a December 2014 stock option grant to our CEO based on the Company achieving adjusted earnings per share targets in 2015.
+The criteria under which the performance related to this award is achieved was clarified by the compensation committee in July 2015, resulting in a modification to the award in accordance with accounting guidance in ASC 718.
 This award is tied to Company-wide goals and helps to align our CEO's interests and compensation with those of our stockholders.
 This award was designed as a stretch target award at the time of grant, with the EPS target approved by the committee set at a higher level than the EPS restricted share grants award program in which our other executives participate, such that achievement of this performance goal is significantly more challenging for the CEO.